Possible monorchism of Adolf Hitler: Alleged Soviet autopsy

 In 1968, Soviet journalist Lev Bezymenski published his book The Death of Adolf Hitler.
 Bezymenski describes a purported Soviet forensic examination and published the alleged autopsy led by Faust Shkaravsky.
 The book states that:

 The autopsy performed by the Red Army pathologists on Hitler's body... [produced clear] findings:

 The left testicle could not be found either in the scrotum or on the spermatic cord inside the inguinal canal, or in the small pelvis ...

-The report prompted psychohistorian Robert G. L. Waite to write in 1977 that he found it likely that the dictator was monorchid, citing the identification of the dental remains.
-However, only these dental remains, allegedly found loose on the corpse, were positively identified.
+Although Hitler's 1923 prison examination (only released in 2015) states that his right – not left – testicle was undescended, the Soviet report prompted psychohistorian Robert G. L. Waite to write in 1977 that he found it likely that the dictator was monorchid, citing the identification of the dental remains.
+However, only Hitler's dental remains were positively identified, similar to those of Eva Braun – with any remainder of his and Braun's corpses subject to debate (helping fuel survival theories).
 (Note: Historian Hugh Trevor-Roper wrote in 1947 that the bones should have been found intact, as they would not have been destroyed by open-air burning (in line with certain scientific studies).
 Contrarily, in 1950, American jurist Michael Musmanno argued that the remains would have been reduced nearly to ashes, which was repeated in 1995 by historian Anton Joachimsthaler and later by others.)
-Meanwhile, the book's claims that Hitler died by cyanide poisoning or even a coup de grâce, contrary to eyewitness reports, have exposed it as Soviet propaganda, (Note: This was part of a line of disinformation starting with Joseph Stalin's 1945 claim that Hitler had escaped.) as Bezymenski admitted in 1992.
-In 1998, American journalist Ron Rosenbaum suggested that the missing testicle was a similar falsified detail to portray Hitler as a coward.
+Meanwhile, the Soviet book's claims that Hitler died by cyanide poisoning or even a coup de grâce, contrary to eyewitness reports, have exposed it as propaganda, (Note: This was part of a line of disinformation starting with Joseph Stalin's 1945 claim that Hitler had escaped.) as Bezymenski admitted in 1992.
+In 1998, American journalist Ron Rosenbaum suggested that the missing testicle was a similar falsified detail to portray Hitler as a coward, which historian Sjoerd de Boer agreed with in 2022.